crim-ca/ServiceGateway/docs/user_guide.rst

 ..
 Security ------------------------------------------------------

 The Service Gateway can use authorization tokens to protect it's routes from unwanted access.
-This is done with the use of `JWT <https://jwt.io/>`_ according to the deployment :ref:`_default_configuration_values`.
+This is done with the use of `JWT <https://jwt.io/>`_ according to the deployment :ref:`default_config_values`.

 ..
 Error codes section ===========================================
 .. include:: ../../VestaRestPackage/docs/ug_error_codes_preamble.inc